hawkiq/Admlte/README.md

 # Hawkiq AdmLTE Package

+-Warning : This Package is at very early phase of development using it in production might not a good idea use at your own risk.

 Hawkiq AdmLTE is a Laravel package designed for seamless integration of the AdminLTE v4 beta template, providing a robust foundation for admin dashboards.
 This package simplifies the installation, configuration, and usage of AdminLTE with Bootstrap 5 and related components.

 ---